Paul T. Schweitzer Papers

 Scope and Contents

 The collection contains correspondence, legal documents, publications, photographs, and other material created and collected by Paul T. Schweitzer, a Norfolk, Virginia businessman, school board and city council member.
 The bulk of the collection consists of material related to Norfolk during massive resistance, when public schools were closed to prevent the admission of African Americans.
 Of particular note are letters written to Schweitzer both in favor of and against admission of African American students to the public schools.
-Portions of the Paul T. Schweitzer Papers have been digitized and are available in the School Desegregation in Norfolk, Virginia collection of the Old Dominion University Libraries Digital Collections.

 - circa 1952-1976, undated